0xless/less_on_sec/content/posts/rfid.md

 ![](/images/rfid/cloned.jpg)

 In this demo only HID Prox and em410x tags are examined, but it's possible to clone and work with many more of these tags.

-Since it's possible to emulate cards knowing the ID only, it's possible to clone some RFID LF cards since these have an ID printed to the card itself.
+Since it's possible to emulate cards knowing the ID only, we can clone some RFID LF cards "by sight" simply reading the ID printed to the device body.
 This completely removes the limit of having to read the card.

 At this point you might be wondering if it's THAT easy to clone a tag in the real world, the answer is no. That's for a simple reason, the tag is passive and if we use the standard antennas provided with whichever device, the reading range is limited to a few centimeters.

 Luckily, it's possible to weaponize a bigger antenna!
 If we use a bigger and more powerful antenna, it's possible to clone a LF tag from a usable distance.
-Of course the antenna will need to be carried in some kind of backpack or messenger bag, but that's the price to be paid.
+Of course the antenna will need to be powered by a big battery pack and carried in some kind of backpack or messenger bag, but that's the price to pay.

 More here: https://www.youtube.com/watch?v=wYmVtNQPlF4
-(NOTE: many implementations exist!)
+(NOTE: many other implementations exist!)

 ### Defeating password protection
 When examining the t55xx tag, you may have noticed a parameter "Password set", that's because